Rejuvenate your car’s interior!

 Meet the expert

 Larry Trexler is the National Trainer and Technical Service Manager for SEM Products.
 He’s been “hands-on” in the auto body repair and restoration business for 27 years.
-The following are Larry’s car interior repair tips.
+The following are Larry’s auto interior repair tips.

 Get the right materials and prep the vehicle